 If we do transfer information to agents outside of the EEA, we will make sure that during the transfer process it is protected in the same way as if it was being used in the EEA.
 We’ll use one of these safeguards:

 You have a right to request a copy of the personal information we hold about you, known as a data subject access request.
 You also have the right to request that information we hold about you which may be incorrect, or which has been changed since you first told us, is updated or removed.
-These requests are free of charge and can be sent to the Practice Manager, Farnfields, The Square, Gillingham, Dorset, SP8 4AX or to firstname.lastname@example.org.
+These requests are free of charge and can be sent to the Practice Director at email@example.com or at Farnfields, The Square, Gillingham, Dorset, SP8 4AX.

 You have the right to object to our use of your personal information, or to ask us to delete, remove, or stop using your personal information if there is no need for us to keep it.
 This is known as the ‘right to object’ and ‘right to erasure’, or the ‘right to be forgotten’.